nasseryz/Assignment_3_Part_2/README.md

 - [x] Import pachages
 - [x] Read dataset
-- [x] Determine if the survival rate is associated to the class of passenger
+- [x] Determine if the survival rate is associated with the class of passenger
-- [x] Determine if the survival rate is associated to the gender
+- [x] Determine if the survival rate is associated with the gender
-- [x] Determine the survival rate is associated to the age
+- [x] Determine the survival rate is associated with the age
 - [x] Make plots